JoseMartinezLeon/stintboat/README.md

 After the VRX simulation environment and the avaliable packages have been setup in the corresponding catkin workspace, the simulation can be run using the following commands in the terminal:

-source ~/catkin_ws/devel/setup.bash
+$ source ~/catkin_ws/devel/setup.bash

-roslaunch stintboat_description gazebo.launch
+$ roslaunch stintboat_description gazebo.launch

 Both RVIZ and Gazebo should open and display the model:

 ![rviz](https://user-images.githubusercontent.com/90019998/171939609-bb5bd0ca-7dfe-43f2-bf96-61ffe8c39657.png)

 ![gazebo](https://user-images.githubusercontent.com/90019998/171939867-71581a12-8176-4623-bd23-03d77d38dcd6.png)

+Whilñe the stintboat_description package is mostly finished, the stintboat_control package is still in active development.

 # Contacts